|Les Irwig Photography

 Selected as ‘highly honoured’ and appearing in the Nature’s Best Photography book, which includes the top 100 photographs out of 20,000 entries.

 • Murrurundi Photographic Prize, NSW 2009

 Winner, Murrurundi Arts Council’s Choice Award

 • NSW Parliamentary Plein Air Photographic Prize finalist 2011.

 Exhibited at NSW Parliament.

-Selected for exhibition at the South Australian Museum and inclusion in the Australasian Nature Photography Book published by the South Australian Museum and Government and CSIRO in several years: 2009, 2012 and 2015.
+Selected for exhibition at the South Australian Museum and inclusion in the Australasian Nature Photography Book published by the South Australian Museum and CSIRO/Australian Geographic in: 2009, 2012 and 2015.